ezeugwadavid/peerless/README.md

-# **Peerless React App**
+# **Peerless**

 ## **Description**

 Peerless is a modern, responsive React application designed for seamless user experience.
-The app includes a **dashboard** with various interactive components, leveraging state-of-the-art tools like React, Styled Components, and Jest for testing.
+The app includes a **dashboard** with various interactive components, leveraging state of the art tools like React, Styled Components, and Jest for testing.
 It allows users to view their content in an organized and user-friendly interface, along with real-time updates and responsiveness.

 Live demo: [Peerless Dashboard](https://peerless-theta.vercel.app/dashboard)